 The Open Space Program leverages federal and partner funds and with state funds to protect land through fee-simple acquisition or conservation easements.
 The program also encourages voluntary donations through the promotion of tax benefits.

 Working with DNREC, the Department of Agriculture’s Delaware Forest Service and the Department of State’s Division of Historical and Cultural Affairs, the Delaware Open Space Council coordinates acquisition of natural areas, forests, wildlife habitats, greenways and waterways, and works to expand state forests, parks and preserves, fish and wildlife areas, and cultural resource sites.

 Identifying, conserving and maintaining our open spaces is more crucial than ever, and DNREC’s mission includes seeking out and exploring opportunities to protect additional lands for their natural and environmental importance, historic and cultural significance, and recreational use.

-Of the nearly 27,000 acres the DNREC Division of Parks and Recreation currently owns and/or manages, about 15,000 of those acres were acquired through the Open Space Program.
-The DNREC Division of Fish and Wildlife, meanwhile, owns and/or manages nearly 68,000 acres, of which about 29,000 acres have been acquired with the program’s support.
+Of the nearly 27,000 acres the DNREC Division of Parks and Recreation currently owns and/or manages, close to 16,000 of those acres were acquired through the Open Space Program.
+The DNREC Division of Fish and Wildlife, meanwhile, owns and/or manages almost 68,000 acres, of which about 29,000 acres have been acquired with the program’s support.